hlawrence1/international-baccalaureate_internal-assessment_template/README.md

 ## Scenario
 My client is partly me, and the world.
 My design will enforce that the light switches are turned off when not needed remotley.
 It will save energy, and provide reassurance that the electricity bill is only what is needed.

-My advisory is Tristan, the reason I chose Tristan is because of her knowledge of coding and her experience with the assignment.
+My advisor is Tristan, the reason I chose Tristan is because of her knowledge of coding and her experience with the assignment.
 She can also help me with designing the physical components.

 The electronic light switch will be a small device with a motor and a sensor to make sure the light switch is off from a phone or a computer.
 * Summarize your discussion with the client about their problem.
 Include details of what the client actually wants.